melkypie/resource-packs/README.md

-# CapyCafé (by W 0 N D 3 R)
+# CapyCafe (by W 0 N D 3 R)

 ![icon](https://i.imgur.com/9DZZ2NR.png)

-CapyCafé is a light mode pack with a mostly taupe color palette.
+CapyCafe is a light mode pack with a mostly taupe color palette.
 This themed pack is inspired by the Varlamore capybaras.
 Enjoy a capy-ccino from a capy-barista with this cozy pack :)

 Created all elements using Krita and ibisPaint X by me.